List of Monica and Friends characters: Annie

 Annie (Aninha, lit.
 Little Ana) is Bucky's (main) girlfriend.
-She discovers his many betrayals, but in the end, she forgives her unfaithful boyfriend.
-She is very jealous of him, but Bucky still manages to date other girls while Annie's not watching over him.
-Later, on the series sequel, Monica Teen, Annie finally gets over Bucky, leaving him desperate to reconsiliate the relationship.
+She caught Bucky flirting with other girls multiple times, but in the end, she ends up forgiving him.
+Annie is very jealous, but Bucky still manages to date other girls while she is not watching over him.
+Later, on the series sequel, Monica Teen, Annie finally ends her relationship with Bucky, leaving him desperate to reconsiliate the relationship.

 Dustine

-Dustine (Maria Cascuda) is Smudge's girlfriend.
-Originally in the early stories Dustine was just as dirty girl, easily being a female counterpart of Smudge as her Portuguese name suggests, but over the years she has gradually changed her personality into a clean girl who takes frequent showers (although occasionally she is still drawn with smudges on her cheeks just like her boyfriend), what is occasionally portrayed as a running gag, as Smudge still prefers dirt.
+Dustine (Maria Cascuda, Gabriela Silva) is Smudge's girlfriend.
+Originally in the early stories Dustine was just as dirty girl, easily being a female counterpart of Smudge as her Portuguese name suggests, but over the years she has gradually changed her personality into a clean girl who takes frequent showers (even when she was drawn with smudges on her cheeks just like her boyfriend in older stories), what is occasionally portrayed as a running gag, as Smudge still prefers dirt.
 In the recent comics is a great friend to Monica and Maggy.
 She sometimes shows difficulties with her relationship with Smudge, both because Smudge doesn't take dating seriously and is often feel jealous to see her boyfriend with other girls, very similar to the relationship between Bucky and Annie.
 Her real name is Maria Cassandra, but she is usually referred to by the nickname Cascuda (Dustine in the English translations).

 Toddy

-Toddy (Quinzinho, lit.
+Toddy (Quinzinho, Joaquim Bragança de Oliveira Filho) lit.
 Little Quim (a short for Joaquim)) is Maggy's boyfriend being also the humble son of a baker.
 He is an overweight boy of Portuguese descent and often helps his father in his work, baking and delivering bread.
 He was originally introduced in the early issues of Maggy's comic book as a love interest for her, but over time became her boyfriend.
 Although he and Maggy show that they love each other very much, Maggy is usually shown to like him mostly due to his ability to satisfy her need for fresh baked goods.

 Denise

-Denise is a gossipy friend of Monica and Maggy, but sometimes acting as a rival to them when being with Cindy.
+Denise Gonzaga Gomes is a gossipy friend of Monica and Maggy, but sometimes acting as a rival to them when being with Cindy.
 Like Sunny, before she was a minor character but with an inconsistent design that often changes every story, until be revealed in a story that the character was played by several girls.
 Currently, she has appeared in stories with a fixed look having brown hair with pigtails and a purple dress.
 Originally in the first appearances during the 1990s she had no personality, and is often used as a support character for Monica and Maggy in stories focused only in the girls, or sometimes serving as an accomplice to Cindy practicing bullying against Monica.
-In recent stories after having her official look she has appeared more frequently in stories often being characterized by her outgoing, outspoken and self-centered, but charismatic, personality, sometimes acting more mature than the other kid characters.
+In recent stories after having her official look she has appeared more frequently in stories often being characterized by her outgoing, outspoken and self-centered yet charismatic personality, sometimes acting more mature than the other kid characters.